gbafana25/zren/README.md

 ## TODO
-- [ ] create more helper functions
+- create more helper functions
-	- [x] building file paths - replace in more functions
-- [ ] have files contents match current commit when switching/rolling back
+- have files contents match current commit when switching/rolling back
 - [ ] fix occasional mangling of tarballs in transit
-- [ ] server component: client can pull files back down
+-  server component: client can pull files back down
 - [ ] create stage file on repo creation, automatically have newly created files be unstaged, recognize deleted files
 	- also check if file exists when staging, perform `add` function when staging file for first time
 	- allow unstaging
-	- flag to `createFilename` for commit files (see line 544 of storage.c)